 Other financial considerations

-During your assessment, your Care Manager will also review the senior’s assets and consider Medicaid planning.
+During your assessment, your senior’s assets will be reviewed, and it may be beneficial to consider Medicaid planning.

 Until recently, Medicare did not pay for any aspect of long-term care.
 Now the Centers for Medicare and Medicaid Services have worked with some Medicare Advantage Plans to offer non-skilled private-duty care, beginning in 2019.